What Temperature is Your Ornamental Grass?

 By Kerry Ann Mendez

 Ornamental grasses are divided into two temperature categories: cool season and warm season.
 Do you know the differences between these grasses?
-Your answer might be "who cares?"
-I suggest knowing this information will help with their care, placement and creating more beautiful landscapes.
+Knowing this information will help with their care, placement and creating more beautiful landscapes.

 Cool season grasses jump start fresh growth in early spring, despite cooler air and soil temperatures.
 Many are semi-evergreen and never truly go dormant.
 Cool season grasses mature quickly and typically begin "flowering" in June, unlike warm season grasses that lay dormant (evidenced by ugly brown, straw-like blades) until late spring and then begin flowering mid to late summer.
 Cool season grasses don't grow as tall as their warmer cousins, some of which can reach 15 feet.
 Feather Reed Grass (Calamagrostis) is the tallest cool grass, reaching between 4 to 5 feet in height.
 The majority of cool season grasses are much shorter and more similar to Blue Fescue 'Elijah Blue' (8-10").